Linwei-Tao/Multiple-Layer-Perceptron/README.md

 # MLP
-A multiple layer perceptron from scratch with python
+A multiple layer perceptron implementation from scratch with python

 The implementation deatils are included in the .ipynb file